• Biomass Hydrolysis

 Simultaneous Saccharification and Co-Fermentation (SSCF)

-SSCF is a modification of the Simultaneous Saccharification and Fermentation (SSF) method, incorporating a step to ferment pentose sugars alongside the conventional hexose sugars.
+SSCF is a modification of the Simultaneous Saccharification and Fermentation (SSF) method whereby the hemicellulose-derived pentose sugars are fermented alongside the hexose sugars.

 Click below to read more about SSCF and bioprocess development to optimise this approach.